Understanding the Genomics and Genetics of Cancer

 Fluorescence in situ hybridization (FISH) — FISH can be used to identify where a specific gene is located on a chromosome, how many copies of the gene are present and any chromosome abnormalities.

-Genomic sequencing — This is used to determine the entire genetic makeup of a specific organism or cell type.
-This can be used to find changes in areas of the genome and to diagnose and treat cancer.
+Genomic sequencing — A procedure that determines the entire genetic makeup of an organism or cell type to diagnose and treat cancer.

-Histologic grade — This is a description of a tumor based on how abnormal the cancer cells and tissue look under a microscope.
+Histologic grade — Description of a tumor based on how abnormal the cancer cells and tissue look under a microscope.
 It also helps determine how quickly the cancer cells are likely to grow and spread.

 Liquid biopsy — A test done on a sample of blood to look for cancer cells or pieces of DNA from a tumor that are circulating in the blood.
-A liquid biopsy may also be used to help plan treatment, to find out how well treatment is working or to determine whether cancer has come back.
-Being able to take multiple samples of blood over time may also help doctors understand what kind of molecular changes are taking place in a tumor.
-It is convenient, can be repeated frequently and does not require a surgical procedure.
+May be used to help plan treatment, determine treatment effectiveness and identify cancer that has returned.

 Local treatment — Directed to a specific organ or limited area of the body, it includes surgery, radiation therapy and topical therapy (a lotion or cream that is applied to the skin).

-Molecular testing — Checks for certain genes, proteins or other molecules in a sample of tissue, blood or other body fluid.
-Molecular tests also check for certain changes in a gene or chromosome that may affect the chance of developing cancer.
-It is done to help diagnose some types of cancer, plan treatment, fin our how well treatment is working or make a prognosis (prediction of outcome).
+Molecular testing — Uses a sample of tissue, blood or other body fluid to check for certain genes, proteins or other molecules; also looks for gene or chromosome changes that may affect the chance of developing cancer.
+Helps diagnose some types of cancer, plan treatment, monitor treatment effectiveness or predict outcome.

-Neoadjuvant therapy — Treatment given as a first step to shrink a tumor before the main treatment (usually surgery) is given.
+Neoadjuvant therapy — Treatment given to shrink a tumor before the main treatment (usually surgery) is given.

-Next-generation sequencing (NGS) — Tests that detect differences in a patient's genome from a reference genome, which is a representative example of the set of genes in one idealized individual.
-It identifies sections of DNA that represent changes, including insertions or deletions, in a specific DNA sequence.
+Next-generation sequencing (NGS) — Tests that detect sections of DNA that represent changes, including insertions or deletions, in a specific DNA sequence.

 Second-line therapy — Given when the first-line therapy does not work or is no longer effective.

-Standard of care — The best treatment known for the type and stage of a particular cancer.
+Standard of care — The most widely accepted treatment known for the type and stage of a particular cancer.